4dn-dcic/tibanna/docs/execution_json.rst

 ########################

 :input_files:
     - A dictionary that contains input files.
-The keys must match the input argument names of the CWL.
+The keys must match the input argument names of the CWL/WDL.
     - It contains `bucket_name`, `object_key` and optionally `profile` if the bucket can only be accessed through profile (profile can be set during Tibanna deployment)
     - (e.g.